 Retirement planning isn’t always something that is front of mind for people in their forties and early fifties.
 Sometimes there appear to be far more immediate issues that need to be dealt with.
 However, there is no doubt that planning early will reduce the possibility that you will not be able to retire with a large enough retirement 'nest egg'.
-If you're not able to retire with a large enough nest egg then you may have to put off retirement until you are in better financial standing.
+If you're not able to retire with enough funds then you may have to put off retirement until you are in better financial standing.

 Some early planning for the retirement phase of your life will give you the best possible chance of being able to take that exciting step.
 Yes, we said it.
 Retirement should be exciting!